Cryptocurrency Field

 Bitcoin Wallet for Java Card

-An open-source hardware wallet project designed specifically for Java smart cards, allowing users to securely store Bitcoin private keys inside the card chip.
+An open-source hardware wallet project designed specifically for Java cards, allowing users to securely store Bitcoin private keys inside the card chip.
 The wallet communicates with external devices via APDU commands, completing all signing operations on-card so the private key is never exposed to the external environment.

 Supports the standard BIP32/BIP44 Hierarchical Deterministic (HD) wallet structure, generating multiple addresses to enhance privacy and usability.